 - 210,000 square-foot library

-- 930 full-time faculty – 99% have highest degree in their fields
+- 98% of full-time faculty have the highest degree in their fields

 Faculty of Distinction

 Of our more than 900 full-time faculty members, 98% hold the highest degree in their fields.
 The mentorship they provide our students is life-changing.Learn more >>

 Appalachian supports the research, creative and scholarly endeavors of Appalachian faculty, staff and students with many resources.
 Student research is fostered under the close mentorship of faculty experts.

 Employers say they seek out Appalachian students for their strong work ethic, professional preparation, adaptability, passion, willingness to contribute at any level, and more.
 Learn more >>

 At the intersection of classroom learning and real world experience, a very powerful education occurs.

 Where can an Appalachian degree take you?
 Anywhere you want to go!
 Appalachian generates passionate and engaged alumni, who become leaders in their communities and chosen professions.
 They exemplify how an Appalachian education can and does make the world a better place.
 Learn more >>